ebukaume/basic-calculator-react/README.md

 This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-In this project, I am building a basic calculator for a fictious company, Maths Magic.
-I am using React.

-I will share more when I complete the project.
-Stay tuned...
+In this project, I worked on a project for a fictional company that requires my help building a **Basic Calculator** using react.
+The project has been split into multiple milestones, and each milestone has functional and technical requirements I must meet.

 The full project requirements can be found [here](https://github.com/microverseinc/project-react-calculator).